ULE - Universal Language of Events

 1/1/2000 4:59:59 -0.082

-IMPORTANT: you must take care of the correct time zone used in your Time Series and choose that time zone when you download the file.
+IMPORTANT: make sure that the correct time zone is used in your Time Series and choose that time zone when you download the file.
 If Universal time is used, choose GMT time zone.

-Now click "diskette" button, and in the popup menu choose "Save fundamentals ...", let it be BernTidal.csv file:
+Click "floppy disc" button, and in the popup menu choose "Save fundamentals ..."
+Let's call it BernTidal.csv file.

-Click calculate, and you get Bern tidal force together with the price chart (crude oil in the example):
+Click "Calculate", and Bern tidal force graph will be shown together with the price chart (crude oil in the example):

-2) Single Instantaneous Event: this is a category of events that take place from time to time.
-For example: from time to time (not every day), the FED announces rate change or USA election dates.
+2) Single Instantaneous Event: this is a category of fundamental events that do not occur daily.
+Some examples are: the dates when Feds announce rate changes or USA election dates.
 These events affect the stock market somehow, and we can estimate this effect.
 Let us estimate the effect of USA election, when the Republicans were elected, like at the latest election 11/8/2016.
 We have downloaded a weekly chart for SNP 500 since the year 1950.
 Now open ULE editor, and in "Fundamentals" tab click this button:

-and type there all dates since 1950 when Republicans were elected:
+Enter all the dates since 1950 when Republicans were elected in the new window:

 The format MM/DD/YYYY is used here.
 You can also specify the time as well, like this: